Hang-On: Sequels

-An arcade sequel, Super Hang-On, was released in 1987, was famously ported to a range of platforms.
+An arcade sequel, Super Hang-On, was released in 1987, and was famously ported to a range of platforms.
 A polygon-based sequel developed by Genki was released for the Sega Saturn, named Hang-On GP.

 Impact

 In a 1995 interview, Suzuki said he felt Hang-On was his most impressive game at the time of release.
 Retro Gamer cited Hang-On as the first example of a full-body experience game because of the deluxe cabinet's ride-on controls, and noted the game as being popular, though less impressive than Out Run.
 Hang-On started the trend of "taikan" motion simulator games in arcades during the mid-to-late 1980s, with "taikan" meaning "body sensation" in Japanese.
 Sega followed it with hydraulic motion simulator cabinets for rail shooters such as Space Harrier (1985), racing games such as Out Run (1986), and arcade combat flight simulators such as After Burner (1987).
 Sega have since continued to manufacture motion simulator cabinets for arcade games through to the 2010s.

 Former Sega arcade director Akira Nagai has credited Hang-On as one of the titles that helped to bring arcade games out of the 1982 downturn in Japan and created new genres of arcade games.
 Sega Enterprises USA’s Tom Petit credited Hang-On with helping the North American arcade market recover during the late 1980s with its "high level simulation" technology.
 Hang-On and Out Run have both been credited by Famitsu with helping to lift the arcade video game industry out of its slump during the mid-1980s, and Play Meter also credit Hang-On and other Japanese video games with helping the US arcade market recover from 1985.

 According to video game journalist Ken Horowitz, Hang-On is remembered more for its gameplay than its sales, in part because it was unique in arcades at the time, and that it was an example that "when it came to arcade innovation, Sega was at the top of the industry".
 Suzuki also considered Hang-On to be a major milestone in video game music.
 He said "there had been games with short tunes and beeps, but I think Hang On was the first game to have a solid composition with a bass and drums".